 Donate Your Marriott Bonvoy Points to Charity

 Alternatively, Marriott Bonvoy points can be exchanged for a charitable donation to one of Marriott’s charity partners.
-Currently, Marriott partners with 3 different charities:
+Currently, Marriott partners with a number of different charities and foundations, including:

 - American Red Cross